What is a hair transplant?

 - shock loss or sudden, but typically temporary, transplanted hair loss

 What is the long-term outlook?

-Typically, people who’ve had a hair transplant will continue to grow hair in the transplanted areas of the scalp.
+Individuals who’ve had a hair transplant proecdure will typically continue to grow hair in the transplanted scalp areas .

-The new hair may appear more or less dense depending on:
+The baby hairs may appear more or less dense depending on: